 2. The constructed expenses, limited to the Government’s maximum obligation, for transportation arranged when Government-procured transportation and NTS is available but the Service member personally procures the HHG transportation and elects actual expense reimbursement.

-3. An amount equal to 60% of the personally procured move (PPM) monetary allowance when the Service member chooses the PPM monetary allowance.
-Under the PPM monetary allowance, the Service member or next of kin, as appropriate, receives payment of an amount equal to 95% of the Government’s constructed “Best Value” cost for the actual HHG weight transported up to the Service member’s maximum authorized weight allowance.
+3. An amount equal to 60% of the PPM monetary allowance when the Service member chooses the PPM monetary allowance.
+Under the PPM monetary allowance, the Service member or next of kin, as appropriate, receives payment of an amount equal to 100% of the Government’s constructed “Best Value” cost for the actual HHG weight transported up to the Service member’s maximum authorized weight allowance.